 Rewards and benefits

-We think there are some great benefits of working here.
+We think that there are some great benefits to working here.
 All paid staff receive the following:

 Time away from work